Grabbing the Forbidden Fruit: Restriction-Sensitive Choice: Applications

 The sources are represented by statistical experiments.
 For $i=L,R$, there are two $i$-biased experiments, denoted $\sigma^{ii}$ and $\sigma^i$, that can only reveal the state $-i$. $\sigma^{ii}$ is an \textit{extreme} source, whereas $\sigma^i$ is a \textit{moderate} one, that is, the former is more biased than the latter.
 Formally, $\sigma^i$ sends signal $s^i$ with probability $1$ in state $i$ and with probability $1-\lambda$ in state $-i$, and $\sigma^{ii}$ sends signal $s^i$ with probability $1$ in state $i$ and with probability $1-\delta$ in state $-i$.
 We assume that $3/4 > \lambda > \delta =1/2$.
 The experiments induced by the moderate sources $\sigma^L$ and $\sigma^R$ are described in Table \ref{moderate_exp}.
 The signals $\sigma^{LL}$ and $\sigma^{RR}$ are obtained by replacing $\lambda$ with $\delta$.

 We assume that the DM's choices of sources of information are made according to the following RS-structure.
-The sets of $L$-biased sources and $R$-biased sources each represent a type of option.
+The sets of $L$-biased sources and $R$-biased sources each represent a type.
 The welfare preference $\succsim_1$ is represented by the function $u$.
 The expected value of $u$ is computed from the payoffs $\pi^i_a$ of choosing action $a \in \{l,r\}$ in state $i \in \{L,R\}$, given by: $\pi^R_r=\pi^L_l =1$, $\pi^R_l=\pi^L_r=-1$.
 Hence, given that for $i=L,R$, $\sigma^i$ is strictly more Blackwell informative than $\sigma^{ii}$, the DM will never choose an extreme source if the associated moderate one is available, that is, $\sigma^{i}\succ_1 \sigma^{ii}$.

 The reaction preference $\succsim_2$ is represented by the function $v$.
 The expected value $v$ equals that of $u$ for moderate sources of information $\sigma^L$ and $\sigma^R$.
-For the extreme sources $\sigma^{RR}$ and $\sigma^{LL}$, $v$ is computed by from the payoffs $\pi^R_l=\pi^L_r=0$, the other payoffs being the same.
+For the extreme source $\sigma^{RR}$, $v$'s expectation is computed from the payoffs $\hat\pi^L_r=0$, the other payoffs being the same.
+Similarly, for the extreme source $\sigma^{LL}$, $v$'s expectation is computed from the payoffs $\hat\pi^R_l=0$, the other payoffs being the same.
 In other words, the absence of a moderate source $\sigma^i$ from a menu makes the DM change her assessment of a mistake made in state $i$, increasing the value of extreme sources.

 Suppose first that the DM has access to the large menu $M=\{\sigma^{LL},\sigma^L,\sigma^R,\sigma^{RR}\}$.
 In this case, $d(M)=\{\sigma^L, \sigma^R\}$, and she prefers action $r$ if and only if her posterior belief is greater than $1/2$.
 One can show that she optimally allocates her attention by choosing the ``own-biased news source'', that is, the signal biased toward her prior: in our case, $\sigma^L$, given that $p < 1/2$.
 The rationale for this is the following.
 The prior indicates action $l$ as the optimal one.
 Hence, a breakthrough signal $s^R$ from $\sigma^L$ is more valuable than a breakthrough signal $s^L$ from $\sigma^R$.
 And the biased signal $s^L$ from $\sigma^L$ is more aligned with the DM's prior belief than $s^R$ from $\sigma^R$.
 Hence, she is better off allocating her attention to $\sigma^L$ \cite[see][pp. 2999-3000, for the complete argument]{che_mierendorff19}.